karayabin/universe-snapshot/universe/Ling/Light/doc/api/Ling/Light/Core/Light.md

 Basically, you just call the **run** method, and web pages will automatically be printed on the screen for you.
 But of course, you need to configure the Light instance before you can see anything.

-There are two main concepts to grasp when working with the Light instance:
+The following concepts are important to grasp when working with the Light instance:

 - routes
-- error handlers
+- service container

 Routes